 • Non-stick pans also allow for easy removal of takoyaki without the need for excessive oil.
 This reduces the overall calorie content, making it a healthier alternative to traditional frying methods.

-See also How many calories does monster zero have
+See also How many calories does someone with gastric bypass eat

 By utilizing these cooking methods, Metro Cooking Dallas is able to offer a healthier version of takoyaki without compromising its authenticity and flavors that make it a beloved Japanese dish.
 With careful selection and preparation techniques, we ensure that our customers can enjo¥ the dish with fewer calories and guilt.